-- 1).
-TAs must enroll in at least 12 units during the current quarter (i.e., the academic quarter in which the teaching appointment occurs). - Lab TAs are required to enroll in Physics 395 Laboratory Teaching AND at least one (1) unit of Physics 399 University Teaching. - Discussion TAs are required to enroll in at least one (1) unit of Physics 399 University Teaching. - 2).
-Employment of 50% (220 hours of assigned workload) time or less during any academic quarter.
+- 1. Satisfactory progress toward the degree objective.
+See section XII.
+A. - 2.
+Enrollment in at least 12 units during the current quarter (i.e. the academic quarter in which the teaching appointment occurs). - 3.
+Lab TAs are required to enroll in Physics 395 Laboratory Teaching AND at least one (1) unit of Physics 399 University Teaching.

+Discussion TAs are required to enroll in at least one (1) unit of Physics 399 University Teaching.